Donna Vekić: 2015: Fourth WTA Tour final

-Vekić began the year as world No. 81.
-After a bad start into the new season, she beat Louisa Chirico at Indian Wells but lost in the second round to Zarina Diyas.
+After a bad start to the new season as world No. 81, Vekić beat Louisa Chirico at Indian Wells, before losing in the second round to Zarina Diyas.
 After her ranking dropped to No. 177, she entered the Lale Cup in Istanbul as the top seed but lost in the quarterfinals to the sixth seed, Margarita Gasparyan.
 She lost in the first round of the Marrakesh Grand Prix, and in the second round of the Madrid Open.

 During the French Open, she claimed her first top-40 victory in the season when she beat Caroline Garcia, and also defeated Bojana Jovanovski before bowing out to Ana Ivanovic.
-After the French Open she continued her bad form from the first half of the season by failing to qualify for Wimbledon or the US Open.
+After the French Open, she continued her bad form from the first half of the season by failing to qualify for Wimbledon or the US Open.
 In Tashkent, she reached the final with three-set wins over Kiki Bertens, Carina Witthöft and Anna-Lena Friedsam and a two-set victory over Evgeniya Rodina, but lost to Nao Hibino.
 She ended the season ranked No. 105.